someear9h/HealthCare-SMC/README.md

-# 🚑 HealthCommand
+# 🚑 CityHealth 360

 ## 🧠 Overview

-HealthCommand is a real-time municipal health operations platform engineered to provide unified visibility and predictive intelligence across distributed health facility networks.
+CityHealth 360 is a real-time municipal health operations platform engineered to provide unified visibility and predictive intelligence across distributed health facility networks.
 It aggregates data from hospitals, primary health centers, laboratories, and emergency response systems into a coherent event-driven analytics layer that detects disease outbreaks within minutes, predicts infrastructure crises before they occur, and enables data-driven resource allocation decisions.
 Built for municipal corporations managing complex health ecosystems, the system reduces outbreak detection lag from weeks to minutes and transforms reactive crisis management into proactive intelligence-driven operations.

 ## ✨ Key Features